-OLLU to award honorary doctorate to Trustee Roy Terracina
+OLLU awarded honorary doctorate to Trustee Roy Terracina

 May 03, 2021

-For his many years of distinguished service to Our Lady of the Lake University (OLLU), Board Chair Emeritus Roy Terracina will receive an honorary Doctorate of Humane Letters during spring commencement ceremonies on Saturday.
+For his many years of distinguished service to Our Lady of the Lake University (OLLU), Board Chair Emeritus Roy Terracina received an honorary Doctorate of Humane Letters during spring commencement ceremonies on May 8.

 Since joining the Board of Trustees in 2006, Terracina has helped strengthen and position the university for innovation and growth.
 His strong advocacy for online education and a return to intercollegiate athletics have yielded remarkable results.